toursprung/iOS-Screenshot-Automator/README.md

 ```shell
 ./run ../TestScript.js 564E26A0-....-....-....-............/AppName.app/
 ```

-The TestScript has to be located outside of the iOS-Screenshot-Automator.
+Unfortunately you have to get the code for your app as well as the app name itself.
+I'm currently working on automating this as well.

 To take screenshots with UIAutomation use captureLocalizedScreenshot.
 It will automatically name the file properly and put it in the Results folder.
 (Don't forget to import Helper.js in your javascript UIAutomation script)

 If you want to set the carrier name manually, take a look at the "changeCarrierName" file